 Software Engineering

-Use AI to analyze bugs and production issues, interpret logs and distributed traces, suggest root causes, propose fixes, and surface edge cases that strengthen implementation and testing — accelerating incident triage and root-cause analysis (RCA).
+Use AI to analyze bugs, API failures, and production issues; interpret logs and traces; suggest likely root causes; propose fixes; and surface edge cases that strengthen implementation and testing.
+This accelerates routine debugging, incident triage, and root-cause analysis while keeping engineers in control of validation and remediation.

 Why the human is still essential here

-Engineers validate hypotheses, reproduce issues, evaluate tradeoffs, assess risk, confirm fixes with testing, and remain accountable for incident response and remediation.
+Engineers validate hypotheses, reproduce issues, evaluate tradeoffs, confirm fixes with testing, and remain accountable for incident response and safe remediation in real systems.

 How people use this